Lee Howl Tipton Pumps

 Size: 3½" steam cylinder, 2½" pump cylinder with 4½" stroke

-Type: Single Cylinder Double Acting, Circulating and Bye-Product (Fig. 1004)
+Type: Single Cylinder Double Acting, Circulating and By-Product (Fig. 1004)

-These pumps are a pair of sequentially numbered small single cylinder horizontal double acting steam pumps, designed primarily for use in Gas Works or in By-Product & Chemical Plants.
+These pumps are a pair of sequentially numbered small single cylinder horizontal double acting steam pumps, designed primarily for use in Gas Works/By-Product & Chemical Plants.
 They were originally used in the Benzol Plant of Beckton Coal Tar and By-Product Works.

 There are only 3 versions of Fig 1004 pumps, which all using the same steam cylinder of 3½" diameter by 4½" stroke.
 The pump diameters being 2½", 3" or 4" diameter.